Functional Organizational Structure – Advantages and Disadvantages

 Which Company is Suitable for a Functional Organizational Structure?

-Organizational structures define the working styles of the individuals and departments.
-The type of organization is determinant on your role, career growth path, responsibilities, reporting system and working culture.
+Organizational structures define the working styles of individuals and departments.
+The type of organization is determinant on your role, career growth path, responsibilities, reporting system, and working culture.
 A functional organization structure is a strong and rigid structure ensures to run the organization’s business effectively.
-This type of organization is suitable for smaller companies or the companies that focus on a standard product or service.
+This type of organization is suitable for smaller companies or companies that focus on a standard product or service.
 When the company gets larger, a matrix organization structure will be suitable.

 Unlike other organizational structures, a functional organizational structure gives a static role.
 You report to the functional manager in this structure while in other types of structures you may report to multiple managers.

 Note that this is one of the most important topics for the PMP Certification Exam.
 You may encounter a few questions related to the topic.